bigsql/plprofiler/doc/installation.md

 The backend part of the **plprofiler** is a PostgreSQL extension, that compiles with USE_PGXS in the `Makefile`.
 This means that it can be compiled and installed when checked out into the `contrib` directory of the PostgreSQL source tree.

 The **plprofiler** command line utility is a Python module with a main() entry point.
-It is found in then `plprofiler/python-plprofiler` directory.
+It is found in the `plprofiler/python-plprofiler` directory.
 If you are using Python virtualenv, just run `python ./setup.py install` in that directory.
 If you do not use virtualenv, the utility needs to be installed in the system wide Python site packages by root:

 ```
 cd python-plprofiler